← Back to Blog

 SunWave Switzerland offers a free calculation service: tell us your floor area, ceiling height, insulation level, and current energy bill, and we'll return a room-by-room panel count, capital cost, annual running cost, and payback period — within 24 hours.

-We'll calculate the exact panel count, capital cost, and annual savings for your building.
+We'll calculate the exact panel count, capital cost, and annual running cost for your building.

 Request Free Calculation